CLAS Faculty Research Grants

 Amount of Grant

-Up to $3,500 will be made available for individual grants; however, not all proposals will necessarily be funded at the maximum amount.
+Up to $3,500 will be made available for individual grants, though not all proposals may be funded at the maximum amount.

 Funding Priorities